 Fig. 12.
 Description of shape-finding

-The catenary exhibits significant nonlinearity (including the contact loss, geometrical nonlinearity and dropper slackness) under the impact of the pantograph and some other external disturbances.
-So, the finite element approach is the most preferred method to model the catenary, compared with some other traditional methods, such as finite difference and modal superposition methods.
-In this work, a nonlinear finite element approach is adopted to model the catenary with CWI.
+The catenary exhibits significant nonlinearity (including contact loss, geometrical nonlinearity and dropper slackness) under the impact of the pantograph and some other external disturbances.
+Therefore, the finite element approach is the most preferred method to model the catenary, compared with some other traditional methods, such as the finite difference and modal superposition methods.
+In this work, a nonlinear finite element approach is adopted to model a catenary with CWI.
 As illustrated in Fig. 13, the messenger/contact wires are modelled by the nonlinear cable element.
 The dropper is modelled by the truss element with a nonlinear stiffness.
 The steady arm is modelled by the linear truss element.
-The claws on clamps of droppers and steady arms are assumed as lumped masses.
+The claws on the clamps of the droppers and steady arms are assumed to be lumped masses.
 The following gives derivations of the stiffness matrices of the cable and truss elements.

-Considering a cable element with two nodes as shown in Fig. 13, the relative distances between the two nodes can be expressed by the nodal forces as
+Considering a cable element with two nodes, as shown in Fig. 13, the relative distances between the two nodes can be expressed by the nodal forces as

 (4a)